 Are you currently facing a debt collection lawsuit in Texas?
 While facing a debt lawsuit may feel overwhelming and uncertain, you have legal options to resolve it.
+Also, taking the right legal action can make all the difference in the outcome.
 Depending on the circumstances specific to your case, you may be able to get the lawsuit dismissed.
 Below, our Texas debt collection defense attorneys discuss how to get a debt lawsuit dismissed.

 Step 1: Schedule a Consultation With a Texas Debt Defense Attorney

-Regardless of whether a credit card company or debt buyer is suing you, we recommend consulting with an experienced debt defense attorney.
-An attorney can help you in many ways, from helping you understand your legal options to gathering evidence and representing and defending you through case resolution.
+Regardless of whether a credit card company or debt buyer is suing you, we recommend consulting with experienced attorneys.
+An attorney can help you in many ways, from providing essential legal guidance to helping you understand your legal options.
+Likewise, advising you on the best legal action to take, gathering evidence, and representing and defending you through case resolution.

 At Warren & Migliaccio , we represent and defend individuals like you in debt collection lawsuits throughout Texas.
 We have extensive experience and a successful track record in assisting our clients in resolving debt lawsuits.
 In some cases, we are able to get a lawsuit against our client dismissed.
 A few ways we help our clients include, but are not limited to:

 If a creditor or debt collector sues you, we encourage you to contact us.
-During a consultation, we can review the claims against you and help you determine your best options for putting the lawsuit behind you.
+During a consultation, we can review the claims against you.
+We will provide legal help to determine your best options for putting the lawsuit behind you.
 Call us at (888) 584-9614 or contact us online to schedule your consultation today.

 Step 2: Answer the Lawsuit